Bitcoin Market Value

 Auto-correlation

-Bitcoin has good reverse predictability.
-Overlapping area represents the amount of predictability between Bitcoin time series from 25th of February 2023 to 12th of March 2023 and 12th of March 2023 to 27th of March 2023.
+Bitcoin has very weak reverse predictability.
+Overlapping area represents the amount of predictability between Bitcoin time series from 20th of March 2024 to 4th of April 2024 and 4th of April 2024 to 19th of April 2024.
 The more autocorrelation exist between current time interval and its lagged values, the more accurately you can make projection about the future pattern of Bitcoin price movement.
-The serial correlation of -0.55 indicates that about 55.0% of current Bitcoin price fluctuation can be explain by its past prices.
+The serial correlation of -0.01 indicates that just 1.0% of current Bitcoin price fluctuation can be explain by its past prices.

 Residual Average0.0